tiddly-gittly/TidGi-Desktop/README.md

 ## Mobile App

+- [TidGi-Mobile](https://github.com/tiddly-gittly/TidGi-Mobile) is the official pair with TidGi-Desktop, developed by [@linonetwo](https://github.com/linonetwo), fast for 100MB+ wiki.
-See [Tiddloid](https://github.com/donmor/Tiddloid) for Android App developed by donmor.
+- See [Tiddloid](https://github.com/donmor/Tiddloid) for Android App developed by [@donmor](https://github.com/donmor).
+Good for smaller wiki, and you can have access to your HTML wiki.

+You can switch between them, and sync data between them and TidGi at any time.
+All of them are local-first, open-sourced and compatible with TiddlyWiki ecosystem.

 ## Data Privacy Protection